 Cone Zero Ceramics is owned and operated by Jess Gaddis.
 As a former teaching assistant at Harvard’s Ceramics Program, professor at SUNY New Paltz, and mug maker at a large scale ceramics company in Taos, NM, she has over 15 years of experience playing with clay.
 Jess loves teaching art and loves clay’s plasticity and infinite potential.
 See her work at www.jessicagaddis.com

-Sarah Boudinot teaches most of our wheel based classes.
+Sarah Boudinot teaches wheel based classes.
 Sarah says, “My name is Sarah Boudinot and I just received my BFA from SUNY New Paltz.
 I am so grateful for the meditative experience that working with clay provides.
 I like to experiment with many different forming and firing processes.
 At my core, I am a wheel enthusiast!
 I gravitate towards calming earth tones and firing clay bare without glaze.”
 Follow her work here.

 Caitlin Harris teaches our Kids Clay class on Saturdays.
 Caitlin is a multidisciplinary artist from NYC based in Tivoli, NY.
 She received a BA in Studio Art from Bard College in 2020 and works as a freelance illustrator, children’s art tutor, and studio assistant to Julianne Swartz.
 Caitlin is excited to teach the children’s clay class and offer the tools and confidence to bring their ideas to life.
 You can see more of her work here.